How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 If your home is in poor condition or doesn’t match what’s common in your area, it may hurt your home appraisal.
 So be sure to keep your home in good condition and up-to-date with the latest trends.

-What hurts a home appraisal?
+What hurts a home appraisal value?

 There are a few things that can hurt a home appraisal.
 One of the most common is a cluttered yard.
 If the yard is full of toys, tools, or other items, it will be difficult for potential buyers to get a good idea of what the property could look like.
 They may also think that you don’t take care of your home.

-Another thing that can hurt your appraised value is bad paint job.
+Another thing that can hurt your appraised value is a bad paint job.
 A fresh coat of paint can go a long way in making your home look nicer and more valuable.
-If the paint is peeling or faded, it will be noticed by potential buyers and may lower the value of your home.
+If the paint is peeling or faded, it may lower the value of your home.
+Not to mention, prospective buyers will notice.

 It’s also important to keep the lawn well-maintained.
-An overgrown yard or one that is full of weeds will make your home look neglected.
-Potential buyers may think that you don’t take care of your property and this could lower the value of your home.
+An overgrown yard or one full of weeds will make your home look neglected.
+Potential buyers may think that you don’t take care of your property, which could lower its value.

-Finally, it’s important to keep all of the systems in your home up-to-date.
+Finally, homeowners should keep all of the systems in their homes up-to-date.
 This includes plumbing, heating and cooling, and electrical systems.
-If any of these are outdated or broken, it will be noticed by potential buyers and may lower the value of your home.
+Outdated or broken systems won’t go unnoticed by potential buyers and could decrease your home’s value.

 By keeping your home in good condition, you can avoid hurting your home appraisal.